bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say? more specific and to give meaning of content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+display: block; vs display: inline;
+- block has a line break before and after the element, inline has no line break before or after the element
+- block will take the whole line i.e without line break, inline will take only exact space that it requires
+- block elements expand to fill their parent, inline elements contract to be just big enough to hold their children

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content, padding, border, margin.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? vertical axis

 5. Explain why git is valuable to a team of developers.
+Git is useful for a team of developers because it allows for version control/history, as well as branching.
+If something in the codebase breaks the team can always rely on rolling back to a previous verison.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.